-AI-103 (Azure AI App and Agent Developer) and AI-200 (Azure AI Cloud Developer) are two separate 2026 beta exams.
+AI-103 (Azure AI App and Agent Developer) and AI-200 (Azure AI Cloud Developer) are two separate Microsoft Associate exams, both now generally available.
 Here's how they differ, who each one is for, and which to take first.

 Quick Answer

 AI-103 and AI-200 are not the same exam.
 AI-103 is the application-focused Azure AI Engineer credential — Foundry agents, RAG, prompt engineering, AI services.
-AI-200 is the platform-focused Azure AI Cloud Developer credential — architecture, AKS, API Management, identity, networking, and operations for AI workloads.
+AI-200 is the backend-platform-focused Azure AI Cloud Developer credential — containerized hosting, AI-ready data services (Cosmos DB, PostgreSQL with pgvector, Azure Managed Redis), event-driven integration, and securing/monitoring AI solutions on Azure.

-Most developers should take AI-103 first.
-Most cloud architects should take AI-200 first.
+Most application developers should take AI-103 first.
+Most backend and platform engineers should take AI-200 first.
 Many senior AI engineers eventually earn both.

 The Common Confusion

 A lot of searches for "exam AI-200" come from candidates who assumed AI-200 was the GA replacement for AI-103.
 That assumption is wrong.
-Microsoft's 2026 certification roadmap treats AI-103 and AI-200 as two distinct Associate exams targeting different roles:
+Microsoft treats AI-103 and AI-200 as two distinct Associate exams targeting different roles:

-Both stay separate post-GA.
+Both stay separate now that they've reached GA.
 Each delivers its own credential, has its own skills outline, and follows its own annual-renewal cycle.
 They are complementary, not alternatives.

 Side-by-Side Comparison